adithya-s-k/omniparse/README.md

 **Final goal**: replace all the different models currently being used with a single MultiModel Model to parse any type of data and get the data you need.

+## Limitations
+There is a need for a GPU with 8~10 GB minimum VRAM as we are using deep learning models.
+\
+Document Parsing Limitations
+\
+[Marker](https://github.com/VikParuchuri/marker) which is the underlying PDF parser will not convert 100% of equations to LaTeX because it has to detect and then convert them.
+Tables are not always formatted 100% correctly; text can be in the wrong column.
+Whitespace and indentations are not always respected.
+Not all lines/spans will be joined properly.
+This works best on digital PDFs that won't require a lot of OCR.
+It's optimized for speed, and limited OCR is used to fix errors.
+To fit all the models in the GPU, we are using the smallest variants, which might not offer the best-in-class performance.

 ## License
 OmniParse is licensed under the GPL-3.0 license.
 See `LICENSE` for more information.